vandana28/anagram-application/README.md

 1. An API that returns anagrams of a word that start with a particular letter.
 For instance, return anagrams of 'read' that start with 'd' => {'dear','dare'}

 2. An API that returns the position of a particular letter in a group of anagrams.
+Eg: the letter 'e' is at position 2 for 'dear' and position 4 for 'dare'

 3. An API that generates the tenses of words and check if they are are anagrams of a particular word.
-For instance, the word 'education' is in the dictionary but its anagrams
-'auctioned' and 'cautioned' are the past tense of words 'auction' and 'caution' in the dictionary.
-Tenses can be generated using the Natural Processing language toolkit in python.
+For instance, the word 'education' is in the dictionary but its anagrams 'auctioned' and 'cautioned' are the past tense of words 'auction' and 'caution' in the dictionary.
+Tenses can be generated using [nodeBox - Linguistics](https://www.nodebox.net/code/index.php/Linguistics#verb_conjugation)

 4. An API that generates anagrams of phrases instead of words.